oheneba-oa/dvd_rental/Architecture_Diagram.md

 The project saves generated outputs into organized folders:

-* `tables/`: validation summaries, descriptive statistics, analysis tables
+* `tables/`: validation summaries, descriptive statistics, and analysis tables
 * `merges/`: merged datasets used for analysis
 * `results/`: generated charts and visualizations
 * `exports/`: written reports and business summaries